 TMHA is Growing and is Welcoming New Members!

 Allied members partner with The Machinery Haulers Association by providing support to the Association and its members.
-Allied members provide a wide variety of needed services to the motor carrier industry and are quality professionals in their fields.
+Allied members provide a wide variety of needed products and services to the motor carrier industry and are quality professionals in their fields.

 Who and What is The Machinery Haulers Association?

 Q: What is the purpose of TMHA?
-A: To further the interests of its members by offering them a professional and business-like, yet informal and friendly, venue to discuss issues of importance that may affect or are affecting the trucking industry and in particular the Association’s members.
+A: To further the interests of its members by offering them a professional and business-like, yet informal and friendly, forum to discuss issues of importance that may affect or are affecting the trucking industry and in particular the Association’s members.

 Q: What makes TMHA unique and unlike other associations?
 A: One of the factors that makes TMHA unique is its size.
 TMHA is large enough to attract some of the larger carriers, but still small enough to provide an informal and friendly atmosphere for the free and open exchange of information and ideas.
 Large association meetings can be intimidating and people are often afraid to speak up, but that’s not the case at a TMHA meeting.
 Every carrier, regardless of size, has an equal opportunity to ask questions and to share their views.

 Q: What is TMHA’s policy with regard to anti-trust regulation compliance?
-A: You can learn more about TMHA’s policy elsewhere on this website, but prospective members can rest assured that TMHA is extremely sensitive regarding the importance of full compliance with anti-trust regulations and has a very strict policy regarding conduct of members at its meetings which are discussed, as a reminder, at the outset of every meeting.
+A: You can learn more about TMHA’s policy elsewhere on this website, but prospective members can rest assured that TMHA is extremely sensitive regarding the importance of full compliance with the anti-trust regulations and has a very strict policy regarding conduct of members at its meetings which are discussed, as a reminder, at the outset of every meeting.
 TMHA and its members believe in and practice the conducting of all areas of Association business and discussions professionally and in full compliance with the law at all times.

 Q: How might my company benefit from joining TMHA?
 A: TMHA gives its members the opportunity to meet and discuss any multitude of issues that are important to them.
 TMHA presents speakers and programs that are second to none.
 Discussions and presentations run the gamut from DOT officers explaining the tie-down and securement regulations and how a DOT vehicle inspection is conducted, to having an attorney explain the pitfalls and dangers often contained in contracts and what to watch for, to having all-star panel discussions of cutting-edge technology, to having top government regulatory and enforcement personnel explain what’s coming in the future.
 TMHA members also feel the networking opportunities and ability to discuss common problems with one’s peers in the industry are of great value.